pdphilip/elasticlens/README.md

     ->limit(3)->get();
 ```

-> This searches all users who are `active` for the term 'nara' across all fields and return the top 3 results.
+> This searches all users who are `active` for the term 'nara' across all fields and returns the top 3 results.
 > - [https://elasticsearch.pdphilip.com/full-text-search#term-search-term](https://elasticsearch.pdphilip.com/eloquent/search-queries/#search-term)

 #### 2. Phrase Search: